DOI-USGS/ISIS3/Kaguya-Terrain-Camera.md

         LISM_TC2_STH  (Single Through Half)    1172  2923      -131383
         LISM_TC2_SSH  (Single SP_support Half) 1172  2921      -131384

 Single means only one camera was enabled, double means both TC1 and TC2 were enabled.
 All images are decompressed so compression mode is a non-issue.
-Nominal, Full and Half refer to the different swatch modes.
-According to the Jaxa team, the modes do not really impact the camera model with the exception of the swatch mode which determines the starting sample.
-For many `gdpool` calls (focal lengths, pixel size, CCD center, distortion coefficients), the `LISM_TC1` and `LISM_TC2` IKIDs should be used as these do not vary with the different operating modes, including swatch mode.
+Nominal, Full and Half refer to the different swath modes.
+According to the Jaxa team, the modes do not really impact the camera model with the exception of the swath mode which determines the starting sample.
+For many SPICE `gdpool` calls (focal lengths, pixel size, CCD center, distortion coefficients), the `LISM_TC1` and `LISM_TC2` IKIDs should be used as these do not vary with the different operating modes, including swath mode.

 # Discrepancies in Archived Data

 There is a difference between the `.sl2` files stored under `/work/projects` and images obtained from the Jaxa's product search (https://darts.isas.jaxa.jp/planet/pdap/selene/product_search.html#).
 Images in Jaxa's product search use slightly different labels (e.g. Line exposure duration is a scalar in the `.sl2` files and a one element list in the Jaxa product search labels).
 The product search images also have detached labels compared to the `.sl2` files which have attached labels.
 This basically means we need to use slightly different processes depending on where the image originated from.

+# Processing Kaguya TC images in ISIS

+The standard workflow for processing Kaguya TC images in ISIS is as follows:

+`kaguyatc2isis from=image.LBL to=image.cub`
+`spiceinit fr=image.cub`
+...